roughbits01/imageboard/README.md

 # Imageboard

+The idea behind this project is to learn how to design large-scale systems.
 Imageboard architecture is a service-oriented architecture where components talk to each other using message queuing (RabbitMQ) or direct REST API calls.
+Microservices can be described as a suite of independently deployable, small, modular services

 Service-oriented architecture advantages:
 * Easier auto-scaling because just the service that is having the problem needs to scale;